jchristn/HttpServerLite/README.md

 - Breaking changes to migrate dictionaries to ```NameValueCollection```
 - Retarget to include .NET Framework 4.8 and .NET 7.0
+- Reintroduce ```HttpRequest``` methods for checking existence of and retrieving query or header values

 ## Special Thanks